bansikah22/helm-charts/charts/docs/answers.md

  - `Urls and rest controllers used`: There are no rest controllers, it is just and interface to transfer context data(`information about the psu and tpp`) between xs2a and connector

 3. Explain if our xs2a solution can be installed in a real bank in and if yes, then how?
-  - `Answer:` No, it can not be installed in a real bank,
+  - `Answer:` Yes, it can be installed in a real bank,
-   - why xs2a solution is tied to connector example , each bank has its own connector example
+  - it depends

 4. Can we use model bank application without connector examples? why?
  - `Answer:` No, if its our model bank, we can't Because Model bank depends on connector example, which it uses it as a library